The secret of getting two to four times the amount of spring flowers from the same garden space is all about layering!

 How to Select Varieties for Bulb Layering

 Selecting varieties to layer in your planting is about much more than just ‘these two plants should look good together’.
-It is vital to select varieties that will do well in the situation in which you going to plant them such as by a doorway, outside a window or in a border and which share the same needs for sun exposure and watering.
+It is vital to select varieties that will do well in the situation in which you are going to plant them, such as by a doorway, outside a window, or in a border, and which share the same needs for sun exposure and watering.
 It just will not work to plant shade loving bulbs with those that need full sun.

 Good choices include:

-Read more of David and Tom’s Top Choices Daffodil and Tulip choices.
+Read more of David and Tom’s Top Daffodil and Tulip Choices.

 - Always remember to plant pointy side up.